Chapter 41 – Defying a Dark Lord

 "Good on you, Malfoy.
 Seems like someone at least has the sense to try to rein in my crazy cousin.
-Next time, though, I suggest you use a leash—a mad dog should not be allowed to run free, you know."
+Next time, though, I suggest you use a leash and a muzzle—a mad dog should not be allowed to run free, you know."

 Malfoy held Bellatrix back again as by this time she was almost frothing at the mouth.
 "Sirius Black," Lucius said, spitting out the words as though they were foul to the taste.
 "It is a surprise seeing you here."

 "Well, my godson does have a tendency to be somewhat impetuous."
 Sirius glared down at Harry, as though scolding him for putting them in this situation.
 "Luckily I checked on him tonight after noticing he's not been himself lately."